INS Tamal

+INS Tamal (F71) is a of the Indian Navy.
+It is the eighth ship of the Talwar-class frigates and the second of the third batch of the class frigates ordered by the Indian Navy.
+She was built by the Yantar shipyard in Kaliningrad, Russia.
+This is the 51st Indian naval ship constructed by Russia (and former USSR) over a span of 65 years and also the last warship to be imported by the Indian Navy from any foreign source.
+The commissioning commander of the ship is Captain Sridhar Tata, a specialist in "gunnery and missile warfare".

 Description and design

 In September 2016, it was reported that India would acquire additional two s from Russia and remaining two will be built in India.
 These frigates would be based on the Talwar class and were to be commissioned into the Russian Navy, but after the start of the Russo-Ukrainian war, Ukraine refused to supply any more engines for the Russian ships.
 By then, only two of the six have been commissioned by Russia.
 In August 2017, the Indian Defence Acquisition Council (DAC), chaired by the then-Defence Minister Arun Jaitley, cleared a proposal of ₹490 crore to buy two gas turbine sets from Zorya-Mashproekt in Ukraine for the s being built in Russia.

 In October 2018, the Indian Ministry of Defence signed a deal for ₹8000 crore for procuring two s, Admiral Butakov (renamed Tushil) and Admiral Istomin (renamed Tamal).
 The two frigates were scheduled to be delivered to the Indian Navy by 2022.

 INS Tamal firing Shtil-1 air defence missile during trials.

 This is the first ship of the Talwar-class frigates to feature vertical launched Shtil-1 missiles with two 12 (2×6) VLS configuration having total 24 missiles with an enhanced range of 50 km.